 zone and then your second best option is the failure tolerance type

-node.
-For example, many Azure regions have only 2 zones, which means a zone outage can still take down your control plane, but individual node outages won’t.
+node, which means a zone outage can still take down your control plane, but individual node outages won’t.

 shoot resource it’s merely only this what you need to add: